-Building a bright, sustainable future that is affordable, reliable and clean
+Building an energy future that is affordable, reliable and clean

 Our focus is to continue a balanced electric generation mix, while taking the following actions: